reactjs/react.dev/beta/src/pages/learn/index.md

 ## Sharing data between components {/*sharing-data-between-components*/}

-In the previous example, each button had its own counter.
-Consider the structure of that example:
+In the previous example, each button had its own independent counter:

 ```js {2-4}
 - MyApp